 Rewards, quests, cartoon characters, and digital badges can be a fun and effective way to motivate users to complete a task, purchase a product and keep using your app.

-Today, more and more mobile apps are introducing gaming elements for their UX hoping to boost user engagement and make users come back over and over again.
-But in order to do it right, you should follow these tips and best practices.
+Today, more and more mobile apps are introducing gaming elements for their UX, to boost user engagement and make users come back over and over again.

 For example, you can send a survey to current or potential users asking them which mobile games they typically play and what they like most about them.
 A study by Marc Hulsebosch organizes players into four key types:

 Achievers: those who focus on achievements within the game context.